MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-307.md

 4. Once it has finished importing, you will notice that some new folders have appeared in your Unity **Project Panel**.
 Those are the 3D models and the respective materials that are part of the pre-made scene you will work on.
-You will write the majority of the code in this Lab.
+You will write the majority of the code in this course.

     ![Importing the MLProducts Unity Package](images/AzureLabs-Lab7-41.png)